Atomic Cobalt 2 Review: Simply Brilliant, Now Smarter

 Having this information at your fingertips makes it easy when logging your dives.

 You can also download all your dive log profiles to your PC, Mac OS, and Linux by using the included USB cable.
 It is supported a number of dive log applications, you can visit aomticaquatics.com for current information on supported applications.

 The Atomic Cobalt 2 is an amazingly designed dive computer.
 At the moment it is one of the most highly rated dive computers on the market today and is liked by all types of divers, from beginners to dive professionals.

 Below are a few snippets of what other divers are saying about this great dive computer.

 Anthony Robbin – “as a diving enthusiast and owner of a diving resort, I only want to use the highest quality products available.
 The Atomic Aquatics cobalt 2 provides an unsurpassed level of reliability and safety”

 Steve Roberts – He says that the cobalt 2 has the best and clearest screen ever and it is very easy to uses, and that it is very clear underwater and simple to scroll through the menus.
 He also like the compass and find it to be accurate at all angles.
 He goes on to say that the battery seems to last forever, can be easily charged from a USB Slot or Mains.
 He says that it is pricey with out a doubt but one of the best dive computer out there.

-The Atomic Cobalt 2 easy to interpret user interface makes it so easy to use that even entry level diver can master the computer in a matter of minutes, but in spite of its simplify it still a powerful computer and offer many functions for the advanced users.
+The Atomic Cobalt 2 easy to interpret user interface makes it so easy to use that any new diver can master the computer in a matter of minutes.
+But, in spite of its simplicity, it still a powerful computer and offers many functions for the advanced users.
 The bright and full-color display makes it also very easy to read in any dive condition.